 But it wasn't working for the U.S. Joint Special Operations Command in the mid-2000s as they fought the war in Afghanistan and Iraq.
 To combat the threats there, McChrystal needed a resilient organization that would respond rapidly to constantly shifting environments.
 He needed a “team of teams” and that would require:

 1) Restructuring from the ground up based on extremely transparent information sharing–a concept he calls shared consciousness

 2) Decentralizing decision-making authority–a concept he calls empowered execution”

-Command and control might have worked fine in the slow moving, less competitive business world of the mid 20th century.
+Command and control might have worked fine in the slow-moving, less competitive business world of the mid-20th century.
 Toyota and other companies have shown us that a more engaged workforce is the key to success.
 The GM model was very authoritarian.
-Managers gave orders, employees weren’t supposed to question them.
+Managers gave orders, and employees weren't supposed to question them.
 That was a failed strategy.

 Lean is not “Command and Control”

 Lean is an evolution from command and control thinking.
 Henry Ford used to complain, “Why is it every time I ask for a pair of hands, they come with a brain attached?”
 Toyota leaders talk about TPS being not just the Toyota Production system, but also the “Thinking Production System.”